-As a charity that’s more than 420 years old, we are proud of our rich heritage.
-Discover our story and how we have evolved, from John Whitgift’s founding vision to the present day.
+We’re proud of our long and rich heritage, for over 425 years we’ve been caring for Croydon.
+Discover our history and how we have evolved, from John Whitgift’s founding vision to the present day.

 John Whitgift was born in Grimsby, Lincolnshire to parents Henry and Ann.
-The name Whitgift originated from the village of that name 5 miles east of Goole in East Yorkshire.
+The name Whitgift originated from a village of that name 5 miles east of Goole in East Yorkshire.

-With the limited funds available, it was possible only to begin with the “Poor” School, which was opened in January in Church Road with Mr William Ingrams as Headmaster.
-To this School came the boys from the “National” School that had been conducted in the old Schoolhouse since 1812, and which now closed down.
-Meanwhile the Schoolmaster continued for a while to teach the classics to a few fee-payers in the Schoolmaster’s House.
+With the limited funds available, it was only possible to open the “Poor” School, which was opened in January in Church Road with Mr William Ingrams as Headmaster.
+To this School came the boys from the “National” School that had been conducted in the old Schoolhouse since 1812, and which had now closed down.
+Meanwhile, the Schoolmaster continued for a while to teach the classics to a few fee-payers in the Schoolmaster’s House.

 The Whitgift Centre was officially opened in 1970 by the Duchess of Kent.
 John Whitgift Foundation still retains the freehold of the Centre and the rental income is used to fund its £5 million a year bursary scheme for students who attend Whitgift, Trinity and Old Palace.
 It is one of the largest bursary schemes in the UK.